sailpoint-oss/developer.sailpoint.com/docs/tools/cli/connectors.md

 ### Manage tags

-You can use tags to create multiple instances of your connector that can be used in IDN.
+You can use tags to create multiple instances of your connector that can be used in ISC.
 The `latest` tag is created by default and is the primary instance, typically used for production purposes.
 Tags are similar to branches in a version control system, like git or CVS.
 You can create a tag for actively developing the connector, or for any other purpose you want.

 A common pattern is to create a `development` tag on a connector from a specific version, like the latest version.